VIX ETPs Flash Some Green In 2016

 As is typically the case, contango was a significant performance driver during the course of the year.
 Contango affecting the front month and second month VIX futures averaged a relatively robust 8.3% per month during the year (the highest since 2012), while contango between the fourth month and seventh month was slightly above average at 1.8% per month.

 During the course of the year, five VIX ETPs were shuttered.
 These include VXUP and VXDN, XVIX, the C-Tracks ETN (NYSEARCA:CVOL) and VQTS.
 The biggest factors in the demise of these products was a lack of volume and assets.
 In the case of VXUP and VXDN, the product complexity and cumbersome array of distributions also helped to quell investor enthusiasm.

 Last but not least, I elected to drop the iPath Inverse S&P 500 VIX Short-Term Futures ETN (NYSEARCA:XXV) and the iPath Inverse S&P 500 VIX Short-Term Futures ETN (NYSEARCA:IVOP) from this list as these zombie ETPs both have less than 1% exposure to their underlying volatility index due to the lack of daily rebalancing.

 As a result, these have become almost entirely all-cash vehicles, with a dash of volatility.
 (For those who are curious about these instruments, follow the links above, click on the link to the prospectus and do a keyword search for "participation.")

-Two new VIX ETPs entered the fray in 2016: REX VolMAXX Inverse VIX Weekly Futures Strategy ETF (NYSEMKT:VMIN) and REX VolMAXX Long VIX Weekly Futures Strategy ETF (NYSEMKT:VMAX).
+Two new VIX ETPs entered the fray in 2016: the REX VolMAXX Inverse VIX Weekly Futures Strategy ETF (NYSEMKT:VMIN) and the REX VolMAXX Long VIX Weekly Futures Strategy ETF (NYSEMKT:VMAX).
 While these products have not yet attracted the interest of investors that I believe is warranted (VMAX and VMIN Poised to Be Most Important VIX ETP Launch in Years), there is still time for investors to discover these products.
 For the record, VMIN was launched on May 2, 2016 and outperformed both XIV and SVXY from the launch date until the end of the year.

 As an aside, for those who may be wondering, the flurry of recent posts is not an anomaly.
 There is a lot to be said about the VIX, volatility, ETPs, market sentiment and many of my other areas of interest.
 With the the-year anniversary of the VIX and More blog just three days away, this seems like a good time to dive head first back into the fray.